SULO/KJCC Film Series: VISIONS/PANAWIN - Focus on Philippine Cinema - Four from TBA Studios

 Philippine Cinema, which celebrated its 100th anniversary in 2019, has a lively history rooted in the struggles and aspirations of its movie-crazy nation and that has had its golden ages, as acknowledged in the major 2018 MoMA retrospective, A Third Golden Age: Philippine Contemporary Cinema.
 The film series Visions/Panawin will focus on selections from this artistic and cultural treasure house, starting this April through the end of the Spring semester 2022.

-Sulo: the Philippine Studies Initiative at NYU and NYU KJCC are coordinating with TBA Studios to ensure that each film will be available on the free YouTube TBA Channel.
+Sulo: the Philippine Studies Initiative at NYU and NYU KJCC coordinated with TBA Studios to ensure that each film was available on the free YouTube TBA Channel.

 Full schedule and more information at https://wp.nyu.edu/spsi/spring-2021-program/

 A note from the curator